Our Team

 Former Graduate Students & Post-Docs

-Chris joined the EEPB Graduate Program in 2014.
+Chris joined the EEPB Program in 2014.
 He earned a BS in Biology from the University of South Florida and an MS in Biology from the University of Central Florida.
 Prior to joining our group, Chris held a position as a biological scientist in the Trexler Lab at Florida International University.
 Chris’ PhD thesis explored how and why community assembly mechanisms and environmental change interact to determine beta-diversity and the stability of regional ecosystems.
-Current position: Postdoctoral Research Associate – Department of Plant Biology (Brudvig Lab), Michigan State University.
+Current position: Assistant Professor – Department of Botany & Plant Sciences, University of California, Riverside.

-David joined the Evolution, Ecology and Population Biology (EEPB) Program in 2018.
+David joined the EEPB Program in 2018.
 He earned a BS in Biological Sciences from Northern Illinois University.
 David’s PhD research explored the role of local biotic interactions and chemically-mediated niches in structuring tree diversity across a tropical elevational gradient.
 David was co-advised by Jonathan and Sebastian Tello (Missouri Botanical Garden Center for Conservation and Sustainable Development).
+Current position: Data Scientist – FreeLance, California.

-Dilys joined the EEPB Graduate Program in 2013.
+Dilys joined the EEPB Program in 2013.
 She earned a BS in Biology from the Universidad Nacional de la Amazonia Peruana in Iquitos, Peru, and an MS in Plant Systematics from the University of Missouri-St. Louis (UMSL).
 Prior to joining our group, Dilys held a position as a laboratory technician in the Kellogg Lab at UMSL.
 Dilys’ PhD thesis explored the importance of ecological niche-assembly mechanisms as drivers of species diversity and relative abundance across temperate and tropical forests.
-Current position: Microbiomes and Global Change Project Coordinator – Department of Ecology and Evolutionary Biology, University of California-Irvine.
+Current position: Associate Director – McNair Scholar Program, Portland State University, Oregon.

 Joseph LaManna – Postdoctoral Fellow (2015-2018)

 Joe was a Tyson Research Center Postdoctoral Fellow from 2015-2018.
-He earned a BA in English Literature from the University of Michigan, an MS in Natural Resources from Humboldt State University, and a PhD in Fish and Wildlife Biology from the University of Montana.
+He earned a BA in English Literature from the University of Michigan, an MS in Natural Resources from Humboldt State University (California), and a PhD in Fish and Wildlife Biology from the University of Montana.
 Joe’s postdoctoral research explored the causes and consequences of biotic interactions and community assembly across trophic levels.
-Current position: Assistant Professor – Department of Biological Sciences, Marquette University.
+Current position: Assistant Professor – Department of Biological Sciences, Marquette University, Wisconsin.

 Marko Spasojevic – Postdoctoral Fellow (2013-2015)

 Marko was a Tyson Research Center Postdoctoral Fellow from 2013-2015.
-He earned a BS in Biology (Ecology, Evolution, and Conservation) from the University of Washington and PhD in Biological Sciences from UC Irvine.
-Prior to joining our group, Marko held a postdoctoral position at UC Davis.
+He earned a BS in Biology (Ecology, Evolution, and Conservation) from the University of Washington and PhD in Biological Sciences from the University of California (UC), Irvine.
+Prior to joining our group, Marko held a postdoctoral position in the Harrison Lab at UC Davis.
 Marko’s postdoctoral research explored the ecological consequences of plant functional diversity across spatial scales.
-Current position: Assistant Professor – Department of Evolution, Ecology and Organismal Biology, University of California-Riverside.
+Current position: Associate Professor – Dept. of Evolution, Ecology and Organismal Biology, University of California, Riverside.

 Former Undergraduate Honors-Thesis Students